 Visit the Major Snapshots site to learn more about the admission and progression standards of this major.

 Students who have completed their lower-level business requirements must formally apply for admission to the College of Business.
 Students interested in pursuing a business major are encouraged to begin taking lower level business courses as early as possible.
 The Management major has no unique progression standards other than those of the College of Business (CoB).
-Any student who is in good standing and has been admitted to the CoB is welcome to join us.
-A full explanation of the current standards is available on the COB Academic Services Center site.
+Any student who is in good standing and has been admitted to the CoB is welcome to declare a Management major.

 Description of Major

 The Management program offers a curriculum leading to the Bachelor of Business Administration degree with a major in Management.
 Management majors are exposed to information, exercises, cases, and assignments designed to enhance leadership skills, critical thinking, and analytical decision-making abilities that will help them lead with integrity and consideration.
 Students gain a basic understanding of how to apply key managerial concepts and theories in the contemporary work environment, how to integrate the functional areas of an organization and understand and appreciate human resource policies and procedures used by organizations and managers.
 JMU's Management curriculum focuses on technical skills, the ability to work well with people, and the ability to analyze and solve complex problems.
 Because of its broad applicability, the major prepares graduates for entry‑level jobs in large, medium and small profit and non‑profit organizations, as well as government.
 Students who seek to go on to graduate school or help with a family business are also extremely well served by this major.

 Tell me more about this field of study